People School is a course on people skills by Vanessa van Edwards.

 P.S.: the same can be said for the other women she appears with in the video.

-- Some Famous Studies That I’m Not Too Convinced Of
+- Cites Some Popular Yet Semi-Debunked Studies That I’m Not Too Convinced Of

 Vanessa van Edwards introduces a few studies and explains how they apply to our everyday interactions.